ali5p/mp3vg/README.md

 - The application depends on third-party TTS availability
 - Voice characteristics are determined automatically by the Google Text-to-Speech service and cannot be configured within the application.

+## Known issue (Windows):

+Brief console flickering may occur during audio generation on some systems.
+This is a cosmetic issue and does not affect functionality.

 ---

 ## Common Errors & Troubleshooting